Al Roker to take time off work to battle prostate cancer

-NEW YORK (AP) — Weatherman and morning TV co-host Al Roker has revealed that he has been diagnosed with prostate cancer and will be undergoing surgery to have his prostate removed.
+NEW YORK — Weatherman and morning TV co-host Al Roker has revealed that he has been diagnosed with prostate cancer and will be undergoing surgery to have his prostate removed.

 “It’s a good news-bad news kind of thing,” Roker said Friday on NBC’s “Today.”
 “Good news is we caught it early.
 Not great news is that it’s a little aggressive, so I’m going to be taking some time off to take care of this.”